I love random encounter tables, as a concise way to describe an area and its inhabitants.

 (2) You need to adjust the encounter tables.
 Otherwise, if there is no response and random encounters continue unchanged, then the characters can use this tactic to bleed out the lairs in a controlled manner.
 This is even more work.

-One intersting idea could be to allot a pool of wandering monsters to each encounter in the table.
+One interesting idea could be to allot a pool of wandering monsters to each encounter in the table.
 These represent the share of each faction that is typically out and about and thus not reflected in the lair, although they should have some living space there.
 One would still be able to plan organized responses with the monsters from the lair, but could continue to run the encounters unchanged, until the pool has been used up.
 Just put the wanderer pool behing the line in the table, like so

 1-2 troglodytes -- renewing sacred wall drawings to ward off spirits [total 4]